 Why has this happened now?

+The growth of the responsible investment industry has accelerated in recent years and the amount of measurable and verifiable data has increased alongside it.
 That means that it is now possible to quantify and compare ESG outcomes far more effectively than it was before.
 The advent of the SFDR rules reflects this encouraging development, but it also reflects the rise of sustainability as a priority at government level.
 SFDR is part of a wider European Union effort to reorient capital allocation towards more sustainable business models.
 More generally, this comes as part of a global trend which includes commitments such as those entered into as part of the Paris Agreement on climate change.